orstavik/JoiComponents/book/chapter1/3_HowTo_CreateShadowDom.md

 2. A set of elements is added to the template using `.innerHTML`.
 3. A *clone* of the `template.content` is added to the shadowRoot of each element.

+The benefit of the template strategy over the basic strategy, is that `this.shadowRoot.appendChild(template.content.cloneNode(true))` is more efficient than `this.shadowRoot.innerHTML = "<span>it takes</span>a little time<span>to parse html.</span>"` when you create *several* instances of the same custom element.

-## Engine strategy: hyperHTML or lit-html
+## Engine strategy:  using LighterDOM or lit-html

-hyperHTML or lit-html are two template literals engines.
+LighterDOM and lit-html are two template literals engines.
-Both hyperHTML and lit-html create efficient and safe ways to include variables in your template.
+Both LighterDOM and lit-html create efficient and safe ways to include variables in your template.
-Under the hood, both use the templates described in Template strategy, caching and tagged functions for template literals.
+Under the hood, both use tagged functions for template literals.
-But, hyperHTML and lit-html can also reuse templates across elements of different types, and they also do clever analysis to:
+But, LighterDOM and lit-html can also reuse templates across elements of different types, and they also do clever analysis to:
 * avoid updates of the DOM when there are no changes,
 * *only* update the part of the template that change, and
 * add references to listener functions using the .addEventListener API where appropriate.

 Choose the Engine strategy over the other strategies when:
-   * the content of the template can change and
+   * the content of the template can change (particularly in a loopy type of way) and
    * the template might contain variables provided from the outside.

 ```javascript